 Advanced life support paramedic services are provided in Bellingham, and throughout Whatcom County, by Whatcom Medic One, a nationally recognized provider of quality, cost-effective emergency medical services for over three decades.

 Paramedic units provide advanced life support (ALS) response, and patient transportation to the hospital if necessary, throughout Whatcom County.
-Two units are located in Bellingham, and two are located in the northwestern and central areas of the county.
+Three units are located in Bellingham, and one is located in the northwestern and central areas of the county.

 Basic life support (BLS) medical care and transport is performed by various county fire districts, supported by Whatcom Medic One paramedic units if necessary.

 Whatcom Medic One charges a fee for service to assist in offsetting operational expenses.
 It is also supported by a 1/10th of one percent countywide sales tax and funding from the City of Bellingham and Whatcom County.

 Pay ambulance bills online or call 1+ (844) 416-9135 for billing questions.

 Calls for service: Whatcom Medic One responded to 9,100 calls in 2009, serving a county wide population of almost 200,000 people.